SandyRodger/launch_school_books/http_book.md

 - The client can create an illusion of statefulness by sending a unique token called a **session identifier** with each request.
 This allows the server to identify clients and create the appropriate environment for them.
 - This sense of statefulness has several consequences:
-  - Every session must be inspoected for such a token
+  - Every session must be inspected for such a token
-  - If it does dontain a session id, it must be checked toi see if it's valid.
+  - If it does contain a session id, it must be checked to see if it's valid.
   - Session expiration rules should be adhered to.
-  - Browser should decide how to store session data.
+  - Browsers should decide how to store session data.
-  - Server needs to recreat the application state every time, based on the session id and send back to the client as a response.
+  - The server needs to recreate the application state every time, based on the session id and send it back to the client as a response.
 - So the server needs to work pretty hard.
   - Every request gets its own response, even though most of them will contain the same data as the last response.
 Imagine the response from the Facebook homepage for example would be pretty expensive HTML.
 The facebook server would have to compute all the likes per image, every image and status and present it in a time-line.
   - If you clicked 'like' on a single image facebook would have to recreate the whole page!
 It would increment the count and send you a HTML file describing the whole page, even though almost all of the page is the same.
 But actually, Facebook uses AJAX, so your browser doesn't refresh your browser every time.
-  - Optimizing sessions and tightening security is a big area that we won't go into here, but oine common way is a browser cookie.
+  - Optimizing sessions and tightening security is a big area that we won't go into here, but one common way is a browser cookie.

 ### [Cookies](https://launchschool.com/books/http/read/statefulness#cookies)